astronomer/docs/astro/install-aws.md

 ## Retrieve an external ID from the Cloud UI

+You must be an Organization Owner to view the external ID.
+If you are not an Organization Owner, the field will not appear in the Cloud UI.

-In the Cloud UI, open the **Settings** tab and copy the value in **AWS EXTERNAL ID**.
+1. In the Cloud UI, click the **Settings** tab.

+2. Click **Show** in the **AWS External ID** field and then click **Copy**.
 This external ID is a unique identifier that Astro uses to connect to your AWS account.

-Save the external ID as a secret or in another secure format.
+3. Save the external ID as a secret or in another secure format.
 See [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

-You must be an Organization Owner to view the external ID.
-If you are not an Organization Owner, the field will not appear in the Cloud UI.

 ## Create a cross-account IAM role for Astro